rust-lang/reference/src/const_eval.md

 discriminants depend on floating point computations.

-Notable features that const contexts have, but const fn haven't are:
+Notable features that const contexts have, but const fn don't have are:

 * floating point operations
   * floating point values are treated just like generic parameters without trait bounds beyond